Glossary and Acronyms

 - It's an acrynym though I don't like to write it all in uppercase (it screams too loudly).

-dvds (see USAMark and USAPat below) the uspto once produced.
+dvds (see USAMark and USAPat below) that the uspto once produced.

 An amusing alternate